ThoughtWorksInc/DeepDarkFantasy/README.md

 Lang is the default language that is usable right off the shelf.

-BEvalLang provide the capability to Evaluate a term and Back Propagate, ShowLang can pretty print stuff, and NextLang provide syntax sugar for Lambda Expression in the Network.
+FEvalInterLang provide the capability to Evaluate a term and it's derivative, ShowLang can pretty print stuff, and NextLang provide syntax sugar for Lambda Expression in the Network.

-However, none of those files does anymore than assembling 'feature provider' from ShowList (which pretty print operation related to List), BEvalComb (which do evaluation and backpropagation on SKI/BCKW/Y Combinator), or whatNot.

-Reading BEvalArrow -> BEvalDouble -> BEvalComb will get you know how stuff works.
-After that you can probably understand whatever just by tracing import dependency.

 # FA Q

-How is the speed?
+Q: How is the speed?

-Horrible.
+A: Unoptimized.
 This is more of a proof of concept that we can use function in neural network, than something that can get you good kaggle score right off the shelf.

+Q: Where is back propagation?

+A: It was [deprecated](tree/With-Backward-Ad) because I am unable to fina a clean/efficent implementation of it.
+Forward mode ad is used instead.
+If you found a foundation for backward mode that generalize well on typed function please let me know.

 # Thank You Sir